Here are ten facts about Carménère wine that will help you get the most out of each sip.

 6. Carménère was first brought to Chile in the mid 1800s and was mistaken for Merlot until 1994.

-When Carménère was first transplanted from Bordeaux into Chile, it was thought to be Merlot and, therefore, was often planted alongside Merlot vines, ultimately blending together.
-Then, in 1994, the French ampelographer (grape botany expert) Jean-Michel Boursiquot noticed how some of the “Merlot” vines took a much longer time to ripen.
-Boursiquot carried out research to determine that somewhere close to 50% of Merlot in Chile was actually the long lost Carménère variety of Bordeaux.
+When Carménère was first transplanted from Bordeaux into Chile, it was thought to be Merlot and, therefore, was often alongside Merlot vines, ultimately blending together.
+Then, in 1994, the French ampelographer (grape botany expert) Jean-Michel Boursiquot noticed how some of the “Merlot” vines took much longer to ripen.
+Boursiquot’s research determined that somewhere close to 50% of Merlot in Chile was actually the long-lost Carménère variety of Bordeaux.
 Finally, in 1998, Chile officially recognized Carménère as a distinct variety.

 7. Carménère is a half-sibling.